Rotary engine: "Normal" rotaries

-Cutting cylinders using ignition switches had the drawback of letting fuel continue to pass through the engine, oiling up the spark plugs and making smooth restarting problematic.
-Also, the raw oil-fuel mix could collect in the cowling.
-As this could cause a serious fire when the switch was released, it became common practice for part or all of the bottom of the basically circular cowling on most rotary engines to be cut away, or fitted with drainage slots.
+Cutting cylinders using ignition switches had the drawback of allowing fuel to continue passing through the engine, oiling the spark plugs and making smooth restarting problematic.
+The unburned oil-fuel mixture could also collect in the cowling, creating a fire hazard when ignition was restored.
+Part or all of the bottom of the generally circular cowling on many rotary-engined aircraft was cut away or fitted with drainage slots.

-By 1918 a Clerget handbook advised maintaining all necessary control by using the fuel and air controls, and starting and stopping the engine by turning the fuel on and off.
-The recommended landing procedure involved shutting off the fuel using the fuel lever, while leaving the blip switch on.
-The windmilling propeller made the engine continue to spin without delivering any power as the aircraft descended.
-It was important to leave the ignition on to allow the spark plugs to continue to spark and keep them from oiling up, so that the engine could (if all went well) be restarted simply by re-opening the fuel valve.
-Pilots were advised to not use an ignition cut out switch, as it would eventually damage the engine.

 Pilots of surviving or reproduction aircraft fitted with rotary engines still find that the blip switch is useful while landing, as it provides a more reliable, quicker way to initiate power if needed, rather than risk a sudden engine stall, or the failure of a windmilling engine to restart at the worst possible moment.